PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ### Installation

 Below is an example of how this project can be installed and set up.
-Be sure to meet all [Prerequisites](#Prerequisites), else the installation might fail.
+Be sure to meet all [Prerequisites](#Prerequisites), or else the installation might fail.

 1. Clone the repository to a directory of your choice